kevinolega/callcentertrainingtips/_posts/2019-10-08-joni-nillar.md

 Upon further investigation, we discovered that the plagiarized posts were also posted on the Sutherland Tarlac Recruitment Hub.

 ## Joni Nillar Plagiarism Screenshots and Links to Original Articles

+We are posting screenshots of the posts in question as well as the link to the original articles on our website for your review.

 ![Joni Nillar Copies God Gives You Darkness So You Can Bloom Blog Post 1 of 2]({{ site.url }}/images/Joni Nillar Copies God Gives You Darkness So You Can Bloom Blog Post 1 of 2.PNG).